 On the evening of Thursday, November 17th the West Lounge of Farragut Hall was the center stage for the Kick Off Event for the Capital Campaign to raise $4 million dollars for The New Building on campus.

-Admiral Farragut Academy, which has been ranked in the top military schools in the country, has become recognized for its strong academics and programs in leadership, aviation, engineering, marine science, and scuba.
+Admiral Farragut Academy, which has been ranked in the top best boarding school in USA country, has become recognized for its strong academics and programs in leadership, aviation, engineering, marine science, and scuba.
 The proposed 20,000 square foot building will be a welcome addition to the already beautiful campus, providing space for a much needed auditorium to hold assemblies, and host speakers, along with classroom space and office space.
-There will also be a trickle down effect, freeing up desperately needed classroom space for the Upper School and providing for additional dorm room space in Farragut Hall.
+There will also be a trickle down effect, freeing up desperately needed classroom space for the Upper School and providing for additional dorm room space in Farragut Hall Kick Off.

-Over 120 attendees enjoyed the delicious spread of food prepared by our own Sage Dining Services and the lovely music by Upper School cadets: Bianca DeSilva on the clarinet, Ansley Fine and Casey McKee on the flute, and Mitchell Lewis on the trumpet.
+Over 120 attendees enjoyed the delicious spread of food prepared by our own Sage Dining Services and the lovely music by Upper School cadets: Bianca DeSilva on the clarinet, Ansley Fine and Casey McKee on the flute, and Mitchell Lewis on the trumpet Kick Off.

 Speakers included a welcome and introduction by Headmaster, Robert J. Fine, Jr. who spoke about the need for this building.
 “This will be transformative to our campus.
 This is the first step in building the New Farragut.
 We have evolved and have had to reinvent ourselves and change with the times,” said Fine.